charis-ant/Information_Systems_Project_1/README.md

 sudo docker cp users.json mongodb:/users.json #to copy data from host to container docker exec -it mongodb mongoimport --db=InfoSys --collection=Users --file=users.json #to add the file to Users collection
 ```
-*note: We have to be located in the same directory where students.json and users.json is located in order to use the files

 When we are ready to run the project, we use the command python3 followed by the file name, as seen below

 ```bash